Complete Guide to All 27 State Park Passport Programs (2025)

 - Number of Park Sites: 48

 Maine has a convenient pocket-sized Passport that cost only $1.
 You can find stamps at brown passport stations any of the 32 state parks.
-The stamp is in a locked box with a combination lock.
+The stamps are found at parks in a locked box with a combination lock.
 You open it by using the code in the passport book (hint, it is the park’s established date).
 More stamps you collect more prizes you earn.
 Prizes are available based on the number of state parks you visit.
 If you collect all 48, you get a free annual vehicle pass.

 - Program Name: Parks Passport Program